frankzhao/SubmissionApp/README.md

 This project uses Rails 3.2.15, as it says in the Gemfile.

 Currently, it uses sqlite3 for a database.
 This will change before the project goes into production.
+It also stores data files in `/upload`.

 Once you download it, install necessary dependencies with `bundle install`.
 Then run `rake db:create` to get the database set up.
 To seed it with demo data, run `rake db:seed`.